hpbuniat/mergy/README.md

 // get a quick overview about which revisions of your remote are currently unmerged mergy --list

+// get a quick overview about which revisions of your remote are currently unmerged and group them by ticket mergy --list-group

 // merge all revisions of ticket #1000 and include revision 523, as it does not contain a proper commit-message
 // also ignore all force-comments